 Admissions Tip: Round 3 Results

-2) Get feedback from the admissions committee.
-As we commented in a recent post, some of the top programs allow unsuccessful applicants to sign up for a feedback session with an admissions officer (sessions typically take place over the summer).
+Some of the top programs allow unsuccessful applicants to sign up for a feedback session with an admissions officer.
+(Sessions typically take place over the summer.)
 This is a unique chance for you to learn how the committee perceived your application.
 Keep in mind that your audience with the adcom will be brief – try to approach the meeting with pointed questions about your candidacy in order to ensure that the feedback session is as productive and informative as possible.